-The requirements of this Article are intended to avoid column shear failure by using the principles of "capacity protection".
-The design shear force is specified as a result of the actual longitudinal steel provided, regardless of the design forces.
+The requirements of this Article are, in part, intended to avoid column shear failure by using the principles of "capacity protection".
+For SDC C and D, the design shear force is specified as a result of the overstrength plastic moment capacity, regardless of the elastic earthquake design forces.
 This requirement is necessary because of the potential for superstructure collapse if a column fails in shear.

-A column may yield in either the longitudinal or transverse direction.
-The shear force corresponding to the maximum shear developed in either direction for noncircular columns should be used for the determination of the transverse reinforcement.
+A column may be loaded in either the longitudinal or transverse direction.
+The shear force corresponding to the maximum shear developed in either direction for with the overstrength moment, $M{po}$ , defined in Article 8.5 and outlined in Article 4.11.